 What is the role of Future CMO?
 What kind of experience CMO should have?
-What is CMO’s role among the board of directors?
+What is the CMO’s role among the board of directors?
 How should CMO’s work be measured?
 These are questions we are looking to create answers to in collaboration with professional network.
 Join the conversation and give us your opinion!
 Here’s our view:

 The days of 30” tv-spot are over.
 The time, when kpi’s like awareness, top-of-mind and preference were the only thing that defined whether the campaign was a success or not are behind us.
 The era of pre-planning emphasis, execution and analysis post campaign is no longer sufficient.
-Intuition and gut feeling founded concepting that you buy and accept with a leap of faith gets a CMO fired now.
+Intuition and gut feeling founded concepting that you buy and accept with a leap of faith gets CMOs fired now.

 Today, CMO’s position has become tremendously more influential inside organization, or it has lost ground.
 The reason to this is, that the corporate boards have become more demanding and aware of the possibilities out there.
 In those companies where the role of CMO has diminished, measurement and proof of ROI has not been established.
 In those organisations, where CMO’s influence has increased, the CMO has become the owner of customer intelligence, customer interface and –experience innovator.
 In such an organization the KPI’s are clear and the decisions that CMO does have a solid ground founded on data and analytics along with great insights and concepts.

 Marketing emphasis has moved from mass-media and advertising concepts to..

 - existing customers, their lifetime value and loyalty

 - own customer interfaces, their capacity to invite new visitors and prospects and further, convert visitors to customers and sales

 - how to do more with less by using automation, how you use technology to serve and inspire customers and adapt to individual customers needs and preferences in an omni-channel environment